-If you do not need to renew your membership (i.e. you no longer use the title “social worker” or “social service worker”, nor hold yourself out to be a social worker or social service worker) and you wish to avoid your certificate of registration being suspended, you must send a signed, original letter by mail to the Registrar informing her of your resignation.
-Neither a fax nor an email letter of resignation is acceptable.
+If you do not need to renew your membership (i.e. you no longer use the title “social worker” or “social service worker”, nor hold yourself out to be a social worker or social service worker) and you wish to avoid your certificate of registration being suspended, you must send a signed letter, fax or email to the Registrar informing her of your resignation.

-What if I resign but want to become a member again in the future?
+What if I resign or retire but want to become a member again in the future?

 Should you wish to re-apply for registration as a member of the College, you will be required to complete another application form, submit all of the required documentation, pay the prescribed fees and meet the requirements for registration as a member of the College prescribed by the bylaws, processes and regulations in existence at the time you re-apply.